Frederick Bieber: Early years and academic career

-He then moved to the Medical College of Virginia in Richmond, Virginia to work with Walter Nance, the preeminent geneticist/clinician working in this area under whose mentorship he earned a doctorate in human genetics.
+He then moved to the Medical College of Virginia (MCV) in Richmond, Virginia to work with Walter Nance, the preeminent geneticist/clinician working in this area under whose mentorship he earned a doctorate in human genetics.
 His doctoral research on the genetics of profound childhood utilized data from families with students attending the Maryland School for the Deaf in Frederick, Maryland.

-During his graduate studies at MCV, he developed broader interests in medical genetics, specifically the genetics of human maldevelopment and he published a paper in Science announcing the first description of polar body twinning in man.
+During his doctoral studies at MCV, he developed broader interests in medical genetics, specifically the genetics of human maldevelopment and he published a paper in Science announcing the first description of polar body twinning in man.
 Upon completion of doctoral work he moved to Boston to commence a research fellowship at the Massachusetts General Hospital under the supervision of Lewis Ball Holmes and Shirley Driscoll.
 He joined the Faculty of Medicine at Harvard in 1983.

 His academic work, based in the Department of Pathology at the Brigham and Women's Hospital, is focused on medical genetics, clinical cytogenetics, and forensic medicine.
 He has participated in the publication of over 100 articles and books on these subjects, and co-authored the acclaimed book "The Malformed Fetus and Stillbirth".

 Bieber joined the Faculty of Medicine at Harvard University in 1983 and is based at Harvard Medical School where he received a teaching award in 2003.
 He has also taught courses at Harvard College and the Harvard Extension School.
 He has delivered over 200 invited addresses at various universities and has served as a visiting professor at St. George's University in Grenada and at the National Autonomous University of Mexico (UNAM) in Cuernavaca.

-National and International Service
+National and International service

 Bieber was an appointed member of the World Trade Center Kinship and Data Analysis Panel (KADAP), assisting the New York City Office of the Chief Medical Examiner with the DNA-based identification of victims of the September 11, 2001 attacks on the twin towers.
 He participated in the identification of victims of Hurricanes Katrina and Rita, assisting the Louisiana coroners office, as a member of the Hurricane Victims DNA Identification Expert Group (HVDIEG).

 He has served as a consultant to many public safety agencies relating to human identification and forensic genetics, including the FBI DNA Advisory Board, the advisory board of the National DNA Databank of Canada, the Virginia Department of Forensic Science, and the DNA Subcommittee of the New York State Forensic Commission.
 In recognition of these contributions he received awards and recognitions from the Massachusetts House of Representatives, the Massachusetts District Attorneys Association, the Massachusetts State Police, the U.S. Department of Justice, the Federal Bureau of Investigation and the State of Louisiana.
 In 2013 he was appointed during the Obama Administration as a Commissioner to the National Commission on Forensic Science in the US Department of Justice.
 On June 24, 2018, Bieber was honored by an appointment, by HRH Queen Elizabeth II, to the Venerable Order of St John.